ARCTraining/swd6_hpp/README.md

 ## Objectives

-The workshop will introduce a number of ways to measure the efficiency of your code and improve it's speed of execution, including:
+The workshop will introduce a number of ways to measure the efficiency of your code and improve its speed of execution, including:

 - [ ] Choosing suitable data structures, algorithms and libraries
 - [ ] Profiling your code to discover what is slow or requires a lot of memory